svlad-90/livelooping/md/prerequisites/prerequisites.md

 ![Novation Bass Station 2](./hardware/novation-bass-station-2.jpg)

 You will need one, if you want to use the crossfade loop synth VST.
 It allows you to grab input from the microphone and instantly loop it.
-Then you can play your own voice on keyboard.
+Then, you can play your voice on the keyboard.

 I'm using Novation Bass Station 2 just as a MIDI keyboard to control an instance of the crossfade loop synth VST plugin.
-So, once again, feel free to replace it wit any suitable MIDI keyboard.
+So, once again, feel free to replace it with any suitable MIDI keyboard.
 But keep in mind, that you'll need to adjust the MIDI mappings and logic in the 'device_novation_bass_station_2_voice_synth' FL MIDI scripting device.

 ----